Daydream Nation: Release and promotion

-Reception and legacy
+Reception

 Daydream Nation received overwhelming acclaim from contemporary critics.
 Billboard called it "the supreme fulfillment" of Sonic Youth's "fullbore technique".
 Giving the album an "A" grade in The Village Voice, Robert Christgau believed that while the band were embracing a "happy-go-lucky careerism and four-on-the-floor maturity", their relentlessly discordant music was "a philosophical triumph".
 Rolling Stones Robert Palmer rated it three-and-a-half stars out of five and said it demonstrated "the broad harmonic palette, sharply honed songwriting skills and sheer exhilarating drive" of the "influential quartet", while presenting "the definitive American guitar band of the Eighties at the height of its powers and prescience".

 The British music press also embraced Daydream Nation: Q magazine said the record made an "enthralling noise"; the NME called it the "most radical and political album of the year" and awarded it a maximum score of ten; and Record Mirror gave it a five-out-of-five rating, enthusing that Sonic Youth were "the best band in the universe".

 At the end of 1988, Daydream Nation appeared in several lists of the year's best albums, being ranked at No. 2 by Rolling Stone, No. 1 by CMJ, and No. 9 by NME.
 It was also voted the year's second best record in The Village Voices annual Pazz & Jop poll, which made the band realize that the album had made an impact.
 Christgau, the poll's creator and supervisor, named it the fourth best album of 1988 in his own list.